Xilinx/Vitis-AI-Tutorials/Design_Tutorials/08-tf2_flow/README.md

 ## Before You Begin

 The host machine has several requirements that need to be met before we begin.
 You will need:

-  + An x86 host machine with a supported OS and the GPU version of the Vitis-AI docker installed - see [System Requirements](https://github.com/Xilinx/Vitis-AI/blob/master/docs/system_requirements.md).
+  + An x86 host machine with a supported OS and either the CPU or GPU versions of the Vitis-AI docker installed - see [System Requirements](https://github.com/Xilinx/Vitis-AI/blob/master/docs/learn/system_requirements.md).

-  + The host machine will require Docker to be installed and the Vitis-AI GPU docker image to be built - see [Getting Started](https://github.com/Xilinx/Vitis-AI#getting-started).
+  + The host machine will require Docker to be installed and the Vitis-AI CPU or GPU docker image to be built - see [Getting Started](https://github.com/Xilinx/Vitis-AI#getting-started).

-  + A GPU card suitable for ML training - a GPU with at least 8GB of memory is recommended.
+  + A GPU card suitable for training.

-  + If you plan to use the ZCU102 evaluation board, it should be prepared with the board image as per the [Setup the Target](https://github.com/Xilinx/Vitis-AI/tree/master/setup/mpsoc/VART#step2-setup-the-target) instructions.
-Hints on how to connect the various cables to the ZCU102 are also available [here](https://www.xilinx.com/html_docs/vitis_ai/1_3/installation.html#yjf1570690235238).
+  + If you plan to use the ZCU102 evaluation board, it should be prepared with the board image as per the [Step2: Setup the Target](https://github.com/Xilinx/Vitis-AI/tree/master/setup/mpsoc/VART#step2-setup-the-target) instructions.
+Hints on how to connect the various cables to the ZCU102 are also available [here](https://www.xilinx.com/html_docs/vitis_ai/1_4/installation.html#yjf1570690235238).

-  + For the Alveo U50, follow the [Setup Alveo Accelerator Card with HBM for DPUCAHX8H/L](https://github.com/Xilinx/Vitis-AI/tree/master/setup/alveo/u50_u50lv_u280#setup-alveo-accelerator-card-with-hbm-for-dpucahx8hl) instructions.
-You will need to install the specified version of XRT on your host system (i.e. *not* in the Vitis-AI docker container), install the Alveo U50 card target platform also on your host system and then flash the Alveo U50 card.
-Note that a cold reboot will be necessary after flashing the Alveo U50.
+  + For the Alveo U50, follow the [Setup Alveo Accelerator Card](https://github.com/Xilinx/Vitis-AI/tree/master/setup/alveo) instructions.

-For more details, refer to the latest version of the *Vitis AI User Guide* ([UG1414](https://www.xilinx.com/html_docs/vitis_ai/1_3/zmw1606771874842.html)).
+For more details, refer to the latest version of the *Vitis AI User Guide* ([UG1414](https://www.xilinx.com/html_docs/vitis_ai/1_4/zmw1606771874842.html)).

 This tutorial assumes the user is familiar with Python3, TensorFlow and has some knowledge of machine learning principles.